avinassh/blag/content/posts/fast-sqlite-inserts.md

 # Further Ideas

-Here are some of the ideas I am thinking to explore next and also inviting people to experiment:
+Here are a few directions I plan to explore next to improve performance:

 1. I haven't run the code through a profiler.
-It might hint us slow parts and help us optimising.
+It might hint us slow parts and help us optimising the code further.
 2. The second fastest version runs single threaded, on a single process.
 Since I have a four-core machine, I could launch 4 processes, get up to 800M rows under a minute.
 Then I would have to merge these in few seconds, so that the overall time taken is still less than a minute.
 3. Write a go version with the garbage collector completely disabled.

+Looking forward for any curious souls to join me on my quest for fastly generating a billion record SQLite DB.
+If this sounds interested to you, reach out to me on [Twitter](https://twitter.com/iavins) or [submit a PR](https://github.com/avinassh/fast-sqlite3-inserts).